petaly-labs/petaly/docs/tutorial/pipeline_explained.md

 # Tutorial

-After creation of the petaly.ini file<br>
+This tutorial explains the first steps after installation.

+## Init config file

+If the petaly.ini file has already been created, ignore this step.

-`$ python3 -m petaly init -c /path_to_config_dir/petaly.ini`<br>
+`$ python3 -m petaly init -c /path_to_config_dir/petaly.ini`

+## Init workspace

+This step must be performed once during the installation.
-and init the workspace defined in the petaly.ini you can start configuring pipelines<br> `$ python3 -m petaly init --workspace -c /path_to_config_dir/petaly.ini`<br>
+If the workspace is already initialised, you can skip the following step and start configuring pipelines.

-To initialise pipelines with new endpoints it is recommended to use the pipeline wizard.
+If the workspace hasn't been initialised yet, first define three predefined parameters in petaly.ini

 ```
-$ python3 -m petaly init -p my_pipeline -c /path_to_config_dir/petaly.ini
+pipeline_base_dir_path=/absolute-path-to-pipelines-dir
+logs_base_dir_path=/absolute-path-to-logs-dir
+output_base_dir_path=/absolute-path-to-output-dir
 ```

-It can have different configurations depending on the endpoints.<br>
+And execute:

+`$ python3 -m petaly init --workspace -c /path_to_config_dir/petaly.ini`

+## Pipeline configuration

+To avoid mistakes during configuration, it is recommended to use the pipeline wizard.
+The configuration differs depending on the endpoints.

+`$ python3 -m petaly init -p my_pipeline -c /path_to_config_dir/petaly.ini`

-Let's take an example of exporting from mysql and importing into postgres<br>
+Let's take an example of an export table from mysql to postgres

-The first document in the pipeline.yaml file is called pipeline and contains 3 main blocks<br>
+The first document in the pipeline.yaml file is called pipeline and contains 3 main blocks:

 ```
 pipeline:
   pipeline_attributes: